-Sales of substantial amounts of ADSs in the public market after the completion of this offering, or the perception that these sales could occur, could adversely affect the market price of the ADSs and could materially impair our ability to raise capital through equity offerings in the future.
-The ADSs sold in this offering will be freely tradable without restriction or further registration under the Securities Act, and shares held by our existing shareholders may also be sold in the public market in the future subject to the restrictions in Rule 144 and Rule 701 under the Securities Act and the applicable lockup agreements.
-There will be 30,000,000 ADSs (representing 450,000,000 ordinary shares) issued and outstanding immediately after this offering, or 34,500,000 ADSs (representing 517,500,000 ordinary shares) if the underwriters exercise their option to purchase additional ADSs in full.
-In connection with this offering, we, our directors, executive officers, existing shareholders and holders of share awards not to sell any ordinary shares or ADSs for 180 days after the date of this prospectus without the prior written consent of the representatives of the underwriters.
-However, the underwriters may release these securities from these restrictions at any time, subject to applicable regulations of the Financial Industry Regulatory Authority, Inc. We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other shareholder or the availability of these securities for future sale will have on the market price of the ADSs.
-See "Underwriting" and "Shares Eligible for Future Sale" for a more detailed description of the restrictions on selling our securities after this offering.
+Sales of substantial amounts of ADSs in the public market, or the perception that these sales could occur, could adversely affect the market price of the ADSs and could materially impair our ability to raise capital through equity offerings in the future.
+As of March 31, 2021, we had 89,352,219 ADSs (representing 1,340,283,285 ordinary shares) issued and outstanding.
+The ADSs sold in our initial public offering and our public offering in September 2020 are freely tradable without restriction or further registration under the Securities Act, and shares held by our existing shareholders may also be sold in the public market in the future subject to the restrictions in Rule 144 and Rule 701 under the Securities Act and the applicable lock-up agreements.
+Any or all of these ordinary shares may be released prior to the expiration of the lock-up period at the discretion of the designated representatives.
+To the extent ordinary shares are released before the expiration of the lock-up period and sold into the market, the market price of the ADSs could decline.
+We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other shareholder or the availability of these securities for future sale will have on the market price of the ADSs.
+If any of our principal shareholders or members of our management team sell substantial amounts of our securities in the public markets, or the market perceives that such sales may occur, the market price of our ADSs and our ability to raise capital through an issue of equity securities in the future could be adversely affected.